-When you run a WordPress, one of the most important things to consider is your user experience.
+When you run WordPress, one of the most important things to consider is your user experience.
 A big part of this is creating navigation menus, so that users are always able to find the content they’re looking for on your site.

 The more easily users can find information, the longer they’ll spend on your WordPress site.